 – Ruth Shirley, CUES Executive Administrator and Board Liaison (read the case study)

 “At the start of our board meetings, we’d have a dedicated IT support person come and assist directors and executives with getting logged into SharePoint on the iPads we provide.
 That’s when we discovered directors had not seen the board package in advance.
 Because our board package is large – it meant unprepared directors.
 SharePoint security was good but we needed that same security and more ease for directors.
 Now we have both.”

 – Louise Carlow, Island Health Board Liaison (read the case study)

 Aprio board portal software also improves transparency and board engagement, which leads to more progressive boards.
 Aprio increases efficiency, resulting in better board agendas and minutes.
 And the software ensures business continuity in times of urgency.

 Every organization is unique and so is its board.
-We would be glad to help you build a business case for the Aprio board of directors portal that’s tailored to the specific needs of your organization, whether you’re considering a switch or adopting board management software for the first time.
+We would be glad to help you build a business case for the Aprio board of directors portal that’s tailored to the specific needs of your organization, whether you’re considering a switch or adopting board software for the first time.

 Suite 1090, 1090 West Georgia Street

 Blaine Washington USA 98230